Best Bettinardi Golf Putters 2025

 The new honeycomb milling is 8% smaller than the honeycomb milling on some of the older Bettinardi models.
 This smaller impact area allows better connection with the golf ball, leading to a softer but equally more responsive feel on each putt - just like you might find on some of the best Scotty Cameron putters.

-During testing we felt it delivered particularly on longer putts, with the single sight line on the crown being a great alignment aid that helped us improve on our accuracy.
+I thought this putter excelled with longer putts during testing.
+The single sight line on the crown proved a great help with alignment and will help players improve their accuracy no matter their ability.
 Ultimately, this is a premium putter that we really enjoyed using and matched up with many of the best golf putters available right now.

 - Read our full Bettinardi Queen B 11 Putter Review